Fish oils have now been prescribed and used for several health conditions for many years. Some conditions are

-Prostaglandins and Essential Fatty acids are important for example –
+Prostaglandins and Essential Fatty acids are essential for example –

 • Regulate steroid production and hormone synthesis